(THIS POST WAS UPDATED AUGUST 2nd, 2017)

-In the meantime, I want to share this brand new cup activity, Flip Flop Tower.
-We are not putting this one into the book so it's a perfect bonus and teaser to demonstrate the power of (sober) team building with cups.
+BONUS ACTIVITY: Flip Flop Tower.
+We did not put this one into the book CUP IT UP, so it's a perfect bonus and teaser to demonstrate the power of team building with cups.
 You'll notice in the picture above the group is using Speed Stack Cups (if you have them the different colors make for a great visual).
 In the picture below the group is using the red Solo brand cups.
 They both work great.

 Needs & Numbers: For every group of 2 to 5 participants you'll need 36 cups (as noted above, Speed Stack or Solo cups work great).
 You will also need a solid surface, at ground level, to build from.
 A wind-free environment is also a good idea if you are not working on objectives like frustration or anger management!